Sequential Sampling for CGMY Processes via Decomposition of their Time Changes: INTRODUCTION

 Jump processes have become increasingly popular in financial modeling since the seminal work of \cite{Merton1976} (see, e.g., \cite{Kou2002} and \cite{KouWang2004}). \cite{ContTankov} provides a comprehensive exposition of the use of jump processes in financial modeling.
 The CGMY model of \cite{CGMY2002} is one of the most popular jump processes.

-CGMY processes are flexible price models that exhibit infinite activity and can be of either finite variation (i.e., with stability index $0<Y<1$) or infinite variation (i.e., with stability index $1\leq Y<2$).
-Since its inception, the CGMY model has found success in modeling both asset returns and option pricing. \cite{CGMY2002} calibrated the CGMY model to both time series and options data.
-Their empirical results show that equity prices are pure jump processes of infinite activity.
-Although statistical processes for equity prices are estimated to be of infinite variation in a few particular circumstances, they are typically of finite variation.
-Risk-neutral processes for equity prices are all estimated to be of finite variation.
+CGMY processes are flexible pricing models that exhibit infinite activity and can be of either finite variation (i.e., with stability index $0<Y<1$) or infinite variation (i.e., with stability index $1\leq Y<2$).
+Since its inception, the CGMY model has found success in modeling both asset returns and option prices. \cite{CGMY2002} calibrated the CGMY model to both the (underlying) equity prices and option prices.
+Their empirical results show that price processes of most of the studied equities are of pure jump and infinite activity, and that both finite- and infinite-variation instances exist though the latter happens less frequently.
 The modeling flexibility of the CGMY model can be understood as follows. \cite{MadanYor} showed that a CGMY process can be represented as a Brownian motion time-changed by an independent subordinator that is usually referred to as the time change of the CGMY process.
 In fact, in the early 1970s, in the context of the modeling of asset prices, \cite{Clark1973} had already introduced the idea of time change, which can effectively capture such stylized empirical facts as fat-tailedness and skewness for the distribution of observed asset returns. \cite{AneGeman} later extended this idea to the modeling of the flow of market information by time changes in explaining the normality of observed asset returns.
 In option valuation, \cite{CGMY2003} found clear advantages of CGMY models endowed with stochastic volatility over other L\'evy models endowed with stochastic volatility in terms of reproducing the volatility skew pattern.

 Nonetheless, one challenging problem with these otherwise appealing jump models is to find a sequential sampling (or path simulation) method that is pertinent to pricing path-dependent options.

 In the finite-variation case (where the stability index $0<Y<1$), exact simulation methods are available.
 In this case, the density of the CGMY increment is an exponentially tilted density of a unilateral stable random variable, and therefore the standard rejection sampling method can be applied.
 However, simple rejection sampling suffers from low acceptance rates in certain regions of parameter space.
 To overcome this shortcoming of the simple rejection method, \cite{Devroye} developed an exact double rejection method with uniformly bounded complexity over all parameter ranges.